exercism/website-copy/tracks/r/exercises/phone-number/mentoring.md

 }
 ```

 ### Common suggestions

-- Just like with Word Count, `[regex](https://regexr.com/)` is a great resource for visualizing regular expression pattern matching.
+- Same as the Word Count exercise, `[regex](https://regexr.com/)` is a great resource for visualizing regular expression pattern matching.
 - Emphasize the `grep`, `gsub`, and `gregexpr` family of functions.
 As with the solution above, most of the conditional logic can be replaced with keen pattern matching.

 ### Talking points

-- A solution heavy on pattern-matching might look like this:
+A solution heavy on pattern-matching might look like this:
 ```r
 parse_phone_number <- function(number_string) {
   only_numbers <- gsub("\\D" , "", number_string)